20+ smartphone apps you should delete before 2022

 Most “free” VPN apps

 VPN apps are something smartphone users are increasingly installing.
-They are an incredibly useful tool from a privacy standpoint as they prevent your cellular provider and ISP from seeing the sites your visit on your smartphone.
+They are an incredibly useful tool from a privacy standpoint as they prevent your cellular provider and ISP from seeing the sites you visit on your smartphone.

 Unfortunately, the app stores are awash in “free” VPN apps.
 Many are opaque about how they make money and what they do with your data.
-And that’s a problem, because a VPN company could see your internet traffic if it wanted to—and use your data to sell to advertisers or anyone else.
+And that’s a problem, because a VPN company could see your internet traffic if it wanted to—and use your data to sell to advertisers, or anyone else.
 Thankfully, there are a ton of great paid VPN services out there.
 And a good VPN that’s transparent about its data collection and retention policies is worth the investment.

 Apps that turn you into an outrage monster